-A key AHSC priority is to nurture a research culture and boost numbers of Healthcare Professionals engaging in clinical academic research across all AHSC partner members.
-There is a growing number of healthcare professionals bringing their expertise and questioning minds to the research table and leading high quality research aligned to patient and health service priorities.
+A key AHSC priority is to nurture a research culture and boost number of NMAHPPs engaging in clinical academic research across all AHSC partner members.
+There is a growing number of NMAHPPs already bringing their expertise and questioning minds to the research table and leading high-quality research aligned to patient and health service priorities.

 Director of Clinical Academic Training, Imperial College AHSC

-“The CATO Team at the Imperial College AHSC offers unique support to all Healthcare Professionals to help them develop a clinical academic career.”
+“The CATO Team at the Imperial College AHSC offers unique support to all NMAHPPs to help them develop a clinical academic career.”

-Lead Clinical Academic for Therapies, Imperial College Healthcare NHS Trust
+Lead Clinical Academic for Allied Health Professions, Imperial College Healthcare NHS Trust

 “There are many routes and avenues to doing research.
 We want to break down barriers, offer support and show that research can be an integral part of clinical practice.”